akugal/hiero-consensus-node/hedera-node/docs/design/app/savepoint-stack.md

 When `commitFullStack()` is called by `HandleWorkflow` on the `SavepointStackImpl`, commit is called on all the savepoints.
 All the state changes of all the stacks are committed to root state.
-If the stack is the root stack, this is when stream builders are also pushed to `BuilderSink` that contains the final stream items produced by the user transaction.
+If the stack is the root stack, this is when stream builders are also pushed to `BuilderSink` that contains the final stream valueItems produced by the user transaction.
 At the end of `commitFullStack()` a new first savepoint is created as appropriate.

 ![Committing a SavepointStack](images/savepoint-stack.png)